Fly-tipping

 Did you know?

-Our Environmental Enforcement Team will actively try to find evidence of people fly-tipping and take action against them.
+Our Environmental Improvement Team will actively try to find evidence of people fly-tipping and take action against them.
 We will also take action to get landowners to clear up rubbish on private land.

 The fly-tipping of controlled waste is a serious criminal offence which carries a fine of up to £50,000 (unlimited if indicted to the Crown Court) or an offender can even be sent to prison.
 It is also an offence to permit fly-tipping.